tstordalen/subset-rank-select/README.md

 - Removed `covid_dataset_fasta_headers.txt.gz`, which we did not use.
 - Modified `kmer_search.cpp` to extend the $k$-mer benchmark to also include our structures.
 - Modified `include/predecessor.hh` to avoid an overflow bug.
-- Modified 'include/SubsetMatrixRank.hh` to add support for the alphabet {0,1,2,3} in addition to the original alphabet {'A','C','G','T'}.
+- Modified `include/SubsetMatrixRank.hh` to add support for the alphabet {0,1,2,3} in addition to the original alphabet {'A','C','G','T'}.
 All the changes are inside
        `#ifdef RUNNING_RANK_BENCHMARK
         ...
         #endif`
-and will not compile unless this compiler macro is defined.
+and will not cause their code to change unless this compiler macro is defined.
+This is only necessary when running the subset-rank benchmark, and the macro is already defined by the `rank_query_benchmark` build target.
 - Modified he makefile to remove a target and add a new one.

 In addition to this we added the files: